top of page

 Pagare il fio

-Pagare il fio is Italian for ‘paying the penalty’.
-More literally, it means ‘paying the fee’.
+Pagare il fio is Italian for 'paying the penalty'.
+More literally, it means 'paying the fee'.
 It is an expression the Italian language inherited from the Barbarians from the North when they toppled the Western Roman Empire.
-The English word fee originates from Old English feoh which means ‘cattle’.
-The Mid-Frisian word for cattle still is fee.
+The English word fee originates from Old English feoh which means 'cattle'.
+The Mid Frisian word for cattle still is fee.
 In Dutch and German respectively it is vee and Vieh.
-Moreover, the Anglo-Frisian rune ᚠ is called feh meaning ‘wealth’.
-So, the literal translation of pagare il fio is ‘paying the cattle’.
-When in AD 28 the Romans raised taxes in what is the Netherlands today, and demanded more cattle had to be paid, it led to an uprising of the Frisians.
+Moreover, the Anglo-Frisian rune ᚠ is called feh meaning 'wealth'.
+So, the literal translation of pagare il fio is 'paying the price'.
+When in AD 28 the Romans raised taxes in what is now the west of the Netherlands and demanded more cattle be paid, it led to an uprising of the Frisians.
 The fighting was won by the Frisians, and a staggering 1,300 legionnaires died in battle.
 Death and taxes; the two certainties in life.

-The dainty Romans arrived two thousand years ago at the rough and mighty deltas of the rivers Rhine, Meuse and Scheldt, including massive impenetrable peatlands bordering the coastal zone from western Flanders in Belgium to southern Jutland Denmark.
-Combined, the three rivers are responsible for releasing, on average, circa 2,5 million liters of water per second into the North Sea.
-A wet and swampy environment and very difficult to conquer.
+The dainty Romans arrived two thousand years ago at the rough and mighty deltas of the rivers Rhine, Meuse, and Scheldt, including massive impenetrable peatlands bordering the coastal zone from western Flanders in Belgium to southern Jutland in Denmark.
+Combined, the three rivers are responsible for discharging, on average, circa 2.5 million liters of water per second into the North Sea.
+A wet and swampy environment—very difficult to conquer.

-The first record of the Frisians dates from BC 12 and recounts how the Frisian tribes became an ally during a battle against the Chauci.
-The Chauci were a tribe in the north of what is now the Wadden Sea coast of northwest Germany, roughly between the River Ems and the River Elbe.
-So, eastern neighbours of the Frisians, and their material culture was akin to them.
-Both tribes living on artificial dwelling mounds (i.e. terps) on the barren tidal marshlands.
-Read our blog post Shipwrecked people of the salt marshes for a better understanding of this common sea culture.
+The first record of the Frisians dates from BC 12 and recounts how the Frisian tribes became allies during a battle against the Chauci tribe.
+The Chauci, as stated, were a people in the north of what is now the Wadden Sea coast of northwest Germany, roughly between the River Ems and the River Elbe.
+Thus, eastern neighbours of the Frisians, their material culture was akin to theirs.
+Both tribes lived on artificial dwelling mounds, i.e. terps, on the barren tidal marshlands.
+Read our blog post Shipwrecked people of the salt marshes for a better understanding of this common marshland culture.
 Like the Frisians, the Chauci were not pacified either.
-Frisians, and especially Chauci, were notorious pirates.
-In our blog post Our civilization - It all began with piracy we shed some light on their excessive and violent entrepreneurship, and the impact this had on Western history.
+The Frisians, and especially the Chauci, were notorious pirates.
+In our blog post Our civilization—it all began with piracy we shed some light on their excessive and violent entrepreneurship, and the impact this had on Western history.

-It was the Romans Pliny (also Plinius) the Elder and Tacitus who wrote about the Frisians and these northern lands in the first century AD.
-Historian Tacitus described Germanica in general as follows: “The terrain is fierce, the climate is rough, life and landscape are bleak.
-You only come here if it’s your homeland.”
+It was the Romans Plinius (also Pliny) the Elder and Tacitus who wrote about the Frisians and these northern lands in the first century AD.
+Historian Tacitus described Germania in general as follows: “The terrain is fierce, the climate is rough, life and landscape are bleak.
+You only come here if it is your homeland.”
 This must have been especially true for the wet, swampy coastal zone along the Wadden Sea.
 His words and appreciation also had a long-lasting negative effect on tourism to the north of Germany and the Netherlands.

 It is fair to assume the Romans gave the Frisians their tribe's name Frisii in the first century.
-This name derives from the Vulgar Latin verb fresare, meaning 'to cut/to dig' and referred to how Frisians cut a myriad of ditches into the soil.
-A way to drain and cultivate the wet, tidal landscape.
+This name derives from the Vulgar Latin verb fresare, meaning 'to cut/to dig', and refers to how Frisians cut a myriad of ditches into the flat landscape, a way to drain and cultivate the regularly flooded wetlands, either by sea or river.
 See for a more elaborate explanation our blog post A severe case of inattentional blindness: the Frisian tribe’s name.

-Close to the North Sea coast, the Roman army tried to penetrate into the north and conquer the watery area of the Frisians and the Chauci, among other.
-In the area of the present-day town of Velsen, just northwest of the modern city of Amsterdam, the Romans established two pre-limes fortresses (limes means 'border path'), probably around the year AD 15.
+Close to the North Sea coast, the Roman Army tried to penetrate into the north and conquer the watery territories of the Frisians and the Chauci, among others.
+In the area of the present-day town of Velsen-Zuid, just northwest of the modern city of Amsterdam, the Romans established two pre-limes fortresses (limes means 'border path'), probably around the year AD 15.
 The Romans called the place Flevum.
 There was a naval base and a fortress of the type castra, roughly eleven hectares large.
-This implies a legion of about 5,000 to 6,000 men was deployed here between AD 15-47, which makes Velsen also the most northern castra-type fortress of the Roman Empire.
+This implies a legion of about 5,000 to 6,000 men was deployed here between AD 15-47, which makes Velsen-Zuid also the most northern castra-type fortress of the Roman Empire.
+Who would have thought?

-Back then, the River IJ connected Velsen both with the North Sea near the current village of Egmond aan Zee, and with lacus 'lake' Flevo.
-Via this lake, the settlement of Velsen was connected with the hinterland.
+Back then, the River IJ connected Velsen-Zuid both with the North Sea near the current village of Egmond aan Zee and with lacus 'lake' Flevo.
+Via this big lake, the settlement of Velsen-Zuid was connected with the hinterland.
 It explains the name Flevum given to the fortresses, after Lake Flevo.
-So, a strategic spot to control.
-And, to tax the movement of goods and people.
-But also a strategic location for the military campaigns to the north, the Wadden Sea area.
-Archaeological research also has identified a place of cult of the Frisians at the modern village of Velserbroek, just south of Velsen.
+So, it was a strategic spot to control and to tax the movement of goods and people.
+Additionally, it served as a strategic location for military campaigns to the north, in the Wadden Sea area.
+Archaeological research has also identified a place of cult of the Frisians at the modern village of Velserbroek, just south of Velsen-Zuid.

 Roman geographer Pomponius Mela described lacus Flevo and gave it its name in the first half of the first century AD.
 It was a lake with an island in it.
-Flevo is related to the modern Mid Frisian verb floeie meaning 'to flow'.
-Later River Vlie is named after it, likewise Wadden Sea island Vlieland.
-The name Flanders might have the same etymological origin.
+Flevo is related to the modern Mid Frisian verb floeie, meaning 'to flow'.
+The later River Vlie is named after it, as is the Wadden Sea island of Vlieland.
+The seaway between the islands of Vlieland and Terschelling is still called the Vlie.
+The name Flanders might have the same etymological origin, namely land that was flooded.
 See our blog post A Frontier known as Watery Mess: the Coast of Flanders.
 So, all of Frisia in the flow.

 fortresses Flevum at present-day Velsen

-Besides Flevum, small Roman outposts might (briefly) have been established in the first century near the current villages of Winsum-Bruggeburen in the province of Friesland and at Bentumersiel at the River Ems in the region of Ostfriesland.
-The latter in the land of the Chauci tribe.
+Besides Flevum, small Roman outposts might (briefly) have been established in the first century near the current villages of Winsum-Bruggeburen in the province of Friesland and at Bentumersiel at the River Ems in the region of Ostfriesland, the latter in the land of the Chauci tribe.
 These outposts are indicated by the many Roman finds like terra sigillata, amphoras, coins, and militaria.
-Possibly, both outposts had as function to collect taxes and to facilitate trade.
-However, there's still discussion among scholars on how to interpret the archaeological finds at Winsum-Bruggeburen and Bentumersiel.
-Perhaps it wasn't Roman presence at all, but merely an indication of intensive contacts with the Romans.
-Or indicate these archaeological finds farmsteads or houses of Frisian warriors who had served in the army before?
+Possibly, both outposts had the function of collecting taxes and facilitating trade.
+However, there is still discussion among scholars on how to interpret the archaeological finds at Winsum-Bruggeburen and Bentumersiel.
+Perhaps it was not a Roman presence at all, but merely an indication of intensive contacts with the Romans.
+Or do these archaeological finds indicate farmsteads or houses of Frisian and Chauci tribesmen who had served in the army before?
+Just like the Deer Hunter of Fallward?

-AD 16 was the year general Germanicus Julius Caesar made his final effort to conquer the tribes north of the River Rhine.
-Via the Wadden Sea his immense fleet of four legions reached the muddy mouth of the River Ems, as said being the border of the Frisians and the Chauci.
-Here, Gallic and Germanic auxiliary troops of the Roman army, who had marched over land from the south, joined the main army.
-The Frisians were that time friendly of the Romans.
-From the River Ems, Germanicus continued to the River Weser to confront the Germanic army led by commander Armenius of the Cherusci tribe.
+AD 16 was the year General Germanicus Julius Caesar made his final effort to conquer the tribes north of the Lower River Rhine.
+Via the Wadden Sea, his immense fleet of four legions reached the muddy mouth of the River Ems, which was the border of the Frisians and the Chauci.
+Here, Gallic and Germanic auxiliary troops of the Roman Army, who had marched over land from the south, joined the main army.
+The Frisians were, at that time, friendly with the Romans.
+From the River Ems, Germanicus continued to the River Weser to confront the Germanic forces led by Arminius, commander of the Cherusci tribe.

-Although the battles between Germanicus and Armenius took many lives, Germanicus was victorious in AD 16.
-A big set back, however, during Germanicus’ military campaign was, that on the way back from the River Ems the fleet ran into a storm on the Wadden Sea.
-Ships were wrecked, many drowned and the army was dispersed over a large area.
+Although the battles between Germanicus and Arminius took many lives, Germanicus was victorious in AD 16.
+A big setback, however, during Germanicus’ military campaign was that on his way back from the River Ems, the fleet ran into a heavy storm on the Wadden Sea.
+Ships were wrecked, many drowned, and the army was scattered over a large area.
 Army officer praefectus Albinovanus Pedo wrote about this maritime disaster, which, by the way, is the oldest account describing the Wadden Sea area.
-Read our blog post Racing the Wadden Sea with a Silt Sled to find Pedo's compelling account.
-Although Germanicus was successful over all, he was ordered by Rome, for unclear reasons, to settle behind the River Rhine nevertheless.
+Read our blog post Racing on the Wadden Sea with a Silt Sled to find Pedo's compelling account.
+In spite of the fact that Germanicus' campaign was successful overall, he was ordered by Rome, for unclear reasons, to settle behind the Lower River Rhine nevertheless.

 One year after John the Baptist was beheaded in Jerusalem by tetrarch ‘ruler’ Herod Antipas, it was the Frisians who revolted against the Romans this time.
-Immediate cause was the raise of taxes, which led to the great uprising in the year AD 28.
-At least, this is what historian Tacitus gave as reason.
-The Roman tax collector by the name Olennius was not satisfied with the small cattle pelts and demanded more and bigger ones.
-When the Frisians explained to Olennius the size of their cattle was the size of their cattle, Olennius wanted the Frisians to give their women and children as slaves.
-No reasoning with this antithesis of Zacchaeus.
-Hence, the Frisians were left no choice but to revolt.
-That was what they did (see also nota I).
+The immediate cause was the rise in taxes, which led to the great uprising in the year AD 28.
+At least, this is what historian Tacitus cited as the reason.
+Allegedly, a Roman tax collector by the name of Olennius was not satisfied with the small cattle pelts and demanded larger ones from the Frisians.
+When the Frisians explained to Olennius that the size of their cattle was what it was, Olennius wanted the Frisians to give their women and children as slaves.
+There was no reasoning with this antithesis of Zacchaeus.
+Hence, the Frisians were left with no choice but to revolt.
+That was what they did.
+See also notes further below.

-The Frisians, men and probably women too since war was a family affair, attacked the fortresses at Flevum in a battle apud lucum quem Baduhennae vocant 'at the grove which is named after [goddess] Baduhenna'.
-In other words the Battle of Baduhenna Forest.
-No, not the Teutoburg Forest.
-Ba-du-hen-na.
+The Frisians, men and probably women, too, since war was a family affair, attacked the fortresses at Flevum in a battle apud lucum quem Baduhennae vocant 'at the grove which is named after [goddess] Baduhenna'.
+In other words, the Battle of Baduhenna Forest.
+No, not the battle at the Teutoburg Forest.
+It was Ba-du-hen-na.

 Battle at Baduhenna Forest with the farmstead of Cruptorix by Goetze, Glimmerveen & Deviant Art

 The Romans suffered significant losses against the Frisians in the Baduhenna Forest.
 Tacitus reports 900 Roman casualties in the forests, and yet another 400 Roman soldiers who killed each other just after their retreat at the villa or farmstead of a certain person named Cruptorix.
-Reason for the butchery at Cruptorix' villa was fear of mutiny and betrayal, after the massacre in the forests, and the fear they would be slaughtered by the strong Frisians soon.
+The reason for the butchery at Cruptorix' villa was fear of mutiny and betrayal, after the massacre in the forests, and the fear they would be slaughtered by the strong Frisians soon.
+We are familiar with the agitated nature of southern Europeans, but we did not know that it can be this strong.
+Anyway, after this battle, the quote below of the Roman historians:

 „CLARVM INDE INTER GERMANOS FRISIVM NOMEN“